MananVyas01/School_Managment_System-With-UML/README.md

 ---

-## 🖼️ Screenshots
-You can add screenshots or GIFs here to demonstrate the usage and flow of the system.

----

 ## 🤝 Contributing

 We welcome contributions!
 Please fork this repository and submit a pull request with your improvements or fixes.
 Every bit of help is appreciated! 🙌